Subscribe to be alerted when new courses are added!Learn More

 I love working with people like Lois.

+And?
 They also terrify me.

 “Angela,” she sighed heavily at the end of a particularly rigorous day of learning just last spring, “I have sat through dozens of keynote addresses, workshops, webinars, and PLC meetings.
 Actually, hundreds.
-Usually I’m checking email by the second slide, making my grocery list during the break-out sessions, and counting down the minutes until I can escape back to my classroom.”
+I’m always checking email by the second slide, making my grocery list during the break-out sessions, and counting down the minutes until I can escape back to my classroom.”

 I nodded and smiled, my stomach sinking a bit as I waited for her to drop whatever criticism was coming.